-The task of setting up a new charity and negotiating a lest commenced.
+The task of setting up a new charity and negotiating a lease commenced.
 And after lots of hard work, we achieved registered charity status on 23 March 2021, and the lease was signed on 20 May 2021.

 Two days after signing the lease, we piloted our first opening, where we hosted an arts and craft fair in the main hall to co-inside with the Vegan Market taking place in the High Street.
-We also hosted the Egham Festival of Music on 21 June 2021, and opened on Magna Carta Day on 26 June 2021 as part of a soft launch, and again for the Classic Car Show in July 2021.
+We also hosted the Egham Festival of Music on 21 June 2021, opened on Magna Carta Day on 26 June 2021 as part of a soft launch, and again for the Classic Car Show in July 2021.
 Throughout the summer of 2021 we busily built up a calendar of one-off and regular hires, as well as welcoming our first ‘resident‘ in September 2021, and continue to go from strength to strength.